 The Soul Asylums

-A man on the run from his former life haunted since surviving the Institutions is seeking recovery by the ocean shores…
+On the run from his former life haunted since surviving the Institutions, a man searches for answers by the ocean shores…

 Can he find redemption in love waiting beyond the shadows of the Soul Asylums?

-As the virus and heatwaves sweep across the Island, renewed by the solitude, rehabilitated by the natural world, the man finds himself searching for his true calling in this short, honest and raw memoir of a journey of recovery.
+As the virus and heatwaves sweep the Island, renewed by solitude and rehabilitated by the forces of nature, so he finds himself seeking his true calling in this raw memoir of one man’s journey from heartbreak to recovery.

 The Soul Asylums